In Praise of the Nose

 Our language is rife with nose references that we all have heard and used, in colloquial expressions such as “winning by a nose”, "It's right under your nose", being a "nosy" person, “keep your nose clean” (stay out of trouble), having a nose in a book (being an avid reader), or being “snooty”.

 Fixed in the midst of our faces, our noses are not the natural center of attention that eyes and mouth are.
-However, the nose is our most prominent feature, and its shape is quite unique in the animal kingdom.
+However, the nose is our most prominent facial feature, and its shape is quite unique in the animal kingdom.

 While having air vents is essential in all creatures for breathing, most animals have either flat noses or a total absence of it (in the case of birds, aquatic life, and insects).